§ 2. Definitions

 (B) the characteristics of the person or persons at risk;

-(C) the characteristics of the condition or agent that is the source of potential harm;
+(C) the characteristics of the condition or agent which is the source of potential harm;

 (D) the availability of private remedies;